johyexson/WhatsApp_Marketing_Analysis/README.md

 * A higher majority affirmed its effectiveness for marketing their products
 * There were few limitations to the usage of the app but it didn't have adverse effects on sales performance
 # Recommendations
+* The numerous benefits of modern-day technologies in bridging the gap between business users and their customers should be harnessed by student entrepreneurs to facilitate increase in sales performance
+* Employ creativity in delivering messages for marketing in order to attract the attention of prospective customers
 # Explore the Dashboard
+The visualization I created in Tableau can be viewed [here](https://public.tableau.com/app/profile/joy.johnson5229/viz/WhatsAppUsagebyStudentEntrepreneurs/WHATSAPPUSAGEANALYSISDASHBOARD)